Taking Wounds

 This is an optional mechanic you can use to enhance the lethality of wounds.

 Whenever you are placed on death's door, you receive a scar.
-A scar reflects a permanent wound.
+A scar reflects a permanent injury.
 You should confer with the GM to determine if the scar reflects a permanent debility to your character—this can be a mechanical disadvantage as determined by the GM, or some other non-mechanical narrative effect that your character will suffer from going forward.

-For example, the GM may rule that you carry a weakness tag "Broken Hand" going forward, that confers -2 to any action involving that hand; the GM may then invoke the tag against you as he would any other story tag.
+For example, the GM may rule that you carry a weakness tag "Broken Hand" going forward, that confers -2 to any roll involving that hand; the GM may then invoke the tag against you as he would any other story tag.

 A scar may manifest in any number of ways: physical, psychological, or spiritual.
 Everything from amputation to memory loss to post-traumatic stress are valid forms a scar can take.